codefresh-io/docs.codefresh.io/_docs/dashboards/home-dashboard.md

 ## Pipelines Dashboard

+View and analyze pipeline performance, identify bottlenecks, and trends for your CI pipelines in the Pipelines dashboard.
+The dashboard displays aggregated data for pipelines, updated at 30-minute intervals.
+All stakeholders can get quick visibility into cross-project pipeline metrics.

 Use the Pipelines dashboard to:
 1. Identify performance issues in pipelines, both in terms of number of executions and execution duration